SuperOfficeDocs/superoffice-docs/docs/ns-web-services/ns-3-document-management.md

 using System.IO;

 ///
-/// This method is used to download an existing document , modify it and upload it to document archive
+/// This method is used to download an existing document, modify it and upload it to document archive
 ///
 /// The id of the document to be updated private void UpdateDocument(int documentId)